 Equipment

-- 1 Heavy bottom skillet or pan
+- 1 Heavy-bottomed skillet or pan

 Ingredients

-- 150 grams spaghetti or dry noodles
+- 150 grams spaghetti pasta or dry noodles

 To marinate the chicken